Baby Not Sleeping Through the Night?

 Hiring a sleep consultant usually isn't the first thing parents do when they're struggling with their child's sleep.
 Chances are you've read a few books, done some research online, and tried a few things already.

-So I recommend asking this question word for word and then listen carefully to the response
+So I recommend asking this question word for word and then listen carefully to the response you receive.

 "What can you suggest that I haven't already tried?"